Laviza-falaknaz/DeliveryExcellenceApp/API_DOCUMENTATION.md

 ## 3. Warranties Bulk Upload API

 **⚠️ TRUNCATE AND REPLACE:** This endpoint completely replaces the entire warranties table with your data.
 It truncates all existing records before inserting new ones.
+This is designed for complete database synchronization from your authoritative warranty system.

 **Use Case:** Designed for bulk warranty data synchronization from your main system (150K+ records supported).
+Ideal for scheduled daily/weekly syncs from your ERP or warranty management system.

 **Endpoint:** `POST /api/data/warranties/upsert`

+**Authentication:** Required - Use API key in `X-API-Key` header or `Authorization: Bearer <key>`

+---

+### Request Format

 **Request Body:**
 ```json